OriginQ/VQNET2.0-tutorial-en/source/rst/torch_api.rst

     This class can be added to the torch model as a submodule of ``torch.nn.Module``.

-    :param n_qubits: The number of qubits.
+    :param n_qubits: Number of qubits.
-    :param single_rot_gate_list: A list of single qubit rotation gates consisting of one or more rotation gates acting on each qubit.
-Currently supports Rx, Ry, Rz.
+    :param single_rot_gate_list: A single qubit rotation gate list is constructed by one or several rotation gate that act on every qubit.Currently support Rx, Ry, Rz.
-    :param entangle_gate: Non-parametric entanglement gate.
-Supports CNOT, CZ.
-Default: CNOT.
+    :param entangle_gate: The non parameterized entanglement gate.CNOT,CZ is supported.default:CNOT.
-    :param entangle_rules: How to use the entanglement gate in the circuit. ``linear`` means the entanglement gate will be applied to every adjacent qubit. ``all`` means the entanglement gate will be applied to any two qbuits.
-Default: ``linear``.
+    :param entangle_rules: How entanglement gate is used in the circuit. 'linear' means the entanglement gate will be act on every neighboring qubits. 'all' means the entanglment gate will be act on any two qbuits.
+Default:linear.
-    :param depth: the depth of ansatz, default: 1.
+    :param depth: The depth of ansatz, default:1.
+    :param initial: initial one same value for paramaters,default:None,this module will initialize parameters randomly.
+    :param dtype: data dtype of parameters.
+    :return: a VQC_HardwareEfficientAnsatz instance.

     Example::